 “There is a principle which is a bar against all information, which is proof against all arguments, and which cannot fail to keep a man in everlasting ignorance—that principle is contempt prior to investigation.”

 I’ve gone to lengths not to put people in the middle of my situation.
-I don’t want anyone else to carry my water.
+I don’t want anyone else to carry my emotional water.

-For example, I’ve had to remind friends over and over that I don’t want to know what C is doing.
+For example, I’ve had to remind friends over and over that I don’t want to know what Painter is doing.
 It is none of my business.
 If she wants me to know she will tell me.

-Just as I don’t want to hear other people telling me stories of C to me it is not their responsibility to carry my message, remorse, intentions, or actions to C. They don’t speak for me.
-I’ve said this to C and privately and publicly to others.
+Just as I don’t want to hear other people telling me Painter’s stories it is not their responsibility to carry my message, remorse, intentions, or actions to her.
+They don’t speak for me.
+I’ve said this to Painter and other people privately and publicly.

-If C wants to know she can ask me, read my journal or social media feed.
+If Painter wants to know she can ask me, read my journal or social media feed.
 I’m not hiding and I’m not making excuses.
-She knows how to reach me and she knows I’m still here.
+Painter knows how to reach me and she knows I’m still here.

 Not putting people in the middle means, at times I’ve isolated myself as I didn’t have anyone to talk to.
 This was true especially early on.

-Within the first few days I let five people know in general terms about my betrayal and asked them to check on C. I wrote a post telling friends that I had caused a “catastrophic non-recoverable failure in our relationship” and C and I had broken up.
+Within the first few days I let five people know in general terms about my betrayal and asked them to check on Painter.
+I wrote a post telling friends that I had caused a “catastrophic non-recoverable failure in our relationship” and Painter and I had broken up.

-I figured I didn’t deserve help and that her pain was more important than mine.
-That isn’t playing a victim or martyr, it was, through some prideful sense of honor, taking care of C and making her pain the priority.
+From a place of shame and pride I decided I didn’t deserve help and that her pain was more important than mine.
+That isn’t playing a victim or martyr, it was, through some prideful sense of honor, taking care of Painter and making her pain the priority.

 I was trying to keep her safe.
 The irony of the statement is not lost on me.

-Recently, I had a really fascinating talk with an original member of Team C asking lots of questions.
+Recently, I had a really fascinating talk with an original member of Team Paintet asking lots of questions.